 PD Frontline: genetic testing provision to facilitate clinical trial referral for people with Parkinson’s

-This study will enable referral into a new clinical trial, titled ‘Ambroxol to Slow Progression in Parkinson’s’ (ASPro-PD).
-This large-scale phase 3 trial aims to determine whether ambroxol can slow or halt the progression of Parkinson’s disease and is set to commence shortly.
+This study will allow people to be referred into a new clinical trial called “Ambroxol to Slow Progression in Parkinson’s” (ASPro-PD).
+ASPro-PD is a large phase 3 trial that will test whether the drug ambroxol can slow down or stop the progression of Parkinson’s disease.
+The trial is due to start soon.
 Information on ASPro-PD can be found here.

 This study is open to recruitment